esl/MongooseIM/doc/modules/mod_ping.md

 * **Default:** `false`
 * **Example:** `send_pings = true`

-If set to true, the server will send ping iqs to the client if they are not active for a `ping_interval`.
+If set to true, the server will send ping IQs to clients that send no XMPP stanzas for a `ping_interval`.

 ### `modules.mod_ping.ping_interval`
 * **Syntax:** positive integer (seconds)